Raw vector

 CVE-2025-0477 is a critical-severity Insufficiently Protected Credentials (CWE-522) vulnerability in Rockwellautomation Factorytalk Assetcentre.
 Its CVSS base score is 9.3 (Critical).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked in the top 18.9% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Unsecured Credentials (T1552); ranked at the 29th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 An encryption vulnerability affects all versions of Rockwell Automation FactoryTalk AssetCentre prior to V15.00.001.
 It stems from use of a weak encryption methodology, which is tracked as CWE-522 and enables extraction of passwords that belong to other application users.
 The issue carries a CVSS 4.0 score of 9.3 with a network attack vector and no required privileges or user interaction.